BetterCLI/bettercli.org/content/design/collecting-analytics/index.md

 1. Fire the analytics event **as late as possible, after the command has finished**.
 You don't want an error in analytics to prevent the command from running.
 1. Make sure your **Analytics API is reliable and fast**.
 Make analytics processing asynchronous - save the request to a queue and quickly respond to the CLI.
 1. Implement a **_sensible_ timeout**.
 A few seconds tops.
-Ideally, from UX perspective, it might be relevant to the command execution time.
+Ideally, from the UX perspective, it might be relative to the command execution time.
 1. [CLI could encounter a complex network scenario]({{< relref "cli-networking" >}}).
 The analytics call should know _enough_ about the user's network to **fail fast**.
-For example avoid retries, don't even fire the request if you know you won't be able to connect.
+For example, avoid retries, or don't even fire the request if you know you won't be able to connect.

 {{% /important-list %}}